 They say the bookies always win, and lay betting enables you to experience that first hand.
-While it may sound a little confusing if you’ve never tried it before, this guide aims to clear up everything and show you how it can be used to take your betting bankroll to greater heights than ever before.
+While it may sound confusing if you’ve never tried it before, this guide aims to clear up everything and show you how it can be used to take your betting bankroll to greater heights than ever before.

 What Does The Term Lay Betting Mean?

 Conversely, lay means that you are betting on an event NOT to occur.
-Every bet is essentially a trade.
+Every bet is a trade.
 When you choose to ‘back’, you are buying into a market.
 When you ‘lay’, however, you sell the market.

 Working Out The Odds When Becoming The Bookie